EJohnF/CareCare/README.md

 For such a small app it's definitely over-engineered.
 But I think it always good to build the architecture with future perspective, keeping in mind how to expand it and support.

+## Components

+Here used pre-defined library for visialising elements.
+But they are re-defined under components folder because with project evolution very often need to implement some customisation, and it's easier if components are already kind of "local"